charlie-psyomics/fromThing/README.md

 # fromThing
 get from: token from string

-I am not sure I understood the problem exactly as this seemed to be too easy to be what you where actually asking for.
+I am not sure I understood the problem exactly, as this seemed to be too easy to be what you where actually asking for.
 But it was fun.

 ```